What's the best answer for this interview question?

 Research the company in advance

 Conducting research about the company's history, purpose, and strengths prior to the interview is essential.
 We advise you to do this as early as possible in your preparation, so that you have time to let the information sink in.
-The majority of your work history, skills, and achievements will already be committed to memory, but facts about the company will be fresh and require time to digest.
+Most of your work history, skills, and achievements will already be committed to memory, but facts about the company will be fresh and may require time to fully digest.

 Be specific about why you're a good match